Metal Roofs vs. Asphalt Shingles: Pros, Cons, & Use Cases

 What You Need to Know About Metal Roofs

 Metal roofs are roofing systems made from durable, weather-resistant metal materials, typically designed for longevity and resilience.
 The main materials used for are steel, aluminum, copper and zinc.
-See how each type weighs in in the chart below.
+You can quickly compare each option in the chart below:

 Steel